Vantiq/vantiq-extension-sources/testConnector/README.md

 Additionally, an example project named *testConnectorExample.zip* can be found in the *src/test/resources* directory.

-*   In order to activate the polling feature, simply remove the source configuration comments.
+*   To activate the polling feature, make sure to include both the "filenames" and "pollingInterval" source configurations.

 # Setting Up Your Machine <a name="machine" id="machine"></a>